Communication Tips: From a Parent to a Parent

 – Kahlil Gibran

-Quoting Kahlil Gibran, she highlights the need to look at your child with his/her own purpose because each of us is unique and different.
-Letting your child be his own person is the best gift you can give your child.
+Quoting Kahlil Gibran, she highlights the need to look at your child with their own purpose because each of us is unique and different.
+Letting your child be their own person is the best gift you can give your child.

-Children with special needs probably learn using different learning styles, compared to how we learn.
+Children with special needs probably learn using different learning methods, compared to how we learn.
 Hence they communicate in a way that is different from how we do.
 As simple and easy as it sounds, this is a whole new paradigm shift for a parent, and one that is needed!
-With this acceptance, the parent will allow the child to express himself in his own ways.
+With this acceptance, the parent will allow the child to express themselves in their own ways.

-Expose your child and allow him to respond to multiple modes of communication.
-These could include gestures, picture charts etc., which makes him less anxious to attempt speech.
-This might make him more willing to repeat words, which might have been more stressful to him earlier, because of the lack of acceptance.
-The child should feel accepted, even when he doesn’t use words to communicate.
+Expose your child and allow them to respond to multiple modes of communication.
+These could include gestures, picture charts etc., which makes them less anxious to attempt speech.
+This might make them more willing to repeat words, which might have been more stressful earlier, because of the lack of acceptance.
+The child should feel accepted, even when they don’t use words to communicate.

 Get on the floor and play with your child!
-This is going to help him understand another area of his life – social area.
-When the child watches someone else play a game, he learns to understand visually and anticipate something.
+This is going to help them understand another aspect of their life – Social Aspect.
+When the child watches someone else play a game, they learn to understand visually and anticipate something.
 It is a change in pattern.
 Though hard to explain, your child’s interpersonal skills start developing when you play informally with your child, through games or even silly interactions.

-Be interactive with the child to build reciprocity.
+Be interactive with your child to build reciprocity.
 Reciprocity between two people lays the foundation for social interaction.
-This lets the child understand that there is one more person in the room that he is interacting with.
+This lets the child understand that there is one more person in the room that they are interacting with.
 Once the child starts interacting, you can then expand on it.

 Do you have tips that you would like to share with other parents?
-Leave a comment below!
+Let us know in the comments section below!

 Subscribe to the Avaz Newsletter